kurt-krueckeberg/dactyl_manuform_5x6_2/README.md

 Four (of the five) left-hand side thumb keys do not work correctly.
 Their key mappings are wrong.
 They differ from those displayed by the Via Configurator.

-The actual key mappings do not match those shown by the Via application's Configurator.

 Via CONFIGURE shows these mappings for the cluster of the four thumb keys that are `Home`, `End`, `Bksp` and \` (the backtick whose uppercase is the tilde character):